runreveal/kawa/README.md

 - Ensure that consumers of kawa aren't subject to all the dependencies of the kawa program.
 - Related: consider breaking apart the library from the daemon.
+- Event Routing and/or Multiple Processors in kawa program
 - Dynamic Sources (e.g. Kafka Consumer Groups)

 # Disclaimer